jschless/jschless.github.io/_projects/2024-05-13-aim-marketplace.md

 # Appendix
 I tried pretty hard to implement some version of lying.
-Its not uncommon for officers to tell units they are their top choice when they aren't.
+It's not uncommon for officers to tell units they are their top choice when they aren't.
 Similarly, I encountered a scenario where a unit offered both me and another officer a match... we clearly can't both get the same position.
 I made an attempt but the results were bogus.
 It is generally difficult to effectively model situations with imperfect information and individual decisions.
 I left out my results because I have no confidence in them.
 Adding another random process in the mix is not particularly enlightening as there are already so many.